-Castle Rock and Porongurup Tour – This trip will guide you up to the spectacular granite skywalk in the Porongurups.
+Castle Rock and Porongurup Tour – This day trip will guide you up to the spectacular Granite Skywalk in the Porongurups.
 Afterwards you can enjoy a delicious lunch and tasting at one of the top wineries in the area.

 Highlights: Greens Pool Beach and Elephant Rocks, Amazing Wineries, Valley of the Giants, Holding Snakes

 Distance: From Perth it is 421km (4hr 46min by car) to Denmark.

 Best Time to Visit: Denmark has a cool and wet climate so your best chance for good weather will be in summer.
 You can however visit in any season as Denmark is perfect for romantic weekends spent at cellar doors and in front of the fire.
 Autumn features some spectacular colours on the vineyards and Spring is perfect for forest walks among beautiful wildflowers.

 Why Denmark is an amazing choice for a long weekend getaway: